 On the open road, the engine thrums the V8 chakra: oommmm ommmmm ommmmm.
 The windwings are open, buffeting you with cool wind.
-The engine fans push the hot air from the engine bay into the cab (okay so this part of riding in my truck is just plain uncomfortable–more on this in a second).
-To drive an old car is to be pulled into the present moment in a wonderful way, to be reminded of the physics involved in moving a two tons of Detroit Iron and glass down the highway.
+The engine fans push the hot air from the engine bay into the cab, marinating in not just the sounds but smells and hot air of Detroit iron and brimstone.
+To drive an old car is to be pulled into the present moment in a wonderful way, to be reminded of the physics involved in moving a two tons of slide-rule designed metal and glass down the highway.

-Much of the truck’s issues will be fixed in time–as they should be, but there will always be an essence of “old car” that will never be as comfortable as a new car.
+Much of the truck’s issues will be addressed in time.
+I will restore the carpet and paint, seal the firewall, install the heatshields, — all as they should be.
+But there will always be an essence of “old car” that will never be novocain numb as a new car.
 This is a perfect analogy for the present moment: it is often not as comfortable as we would like.
 If you were to sit still for 30 minutes or more, as people do during mindfulness meditation, chances are some part of your body will become uncomfortable.
 More likely, during such practice we are confronted with “negative” thoughts and feelings, ruminations about the unfolding life stories we tell ourselves.
 In practice, we’re taught to observe these discomforts, adjusting only as needed to address any pains–mental and physical.
 It is taught to return to the present moment, surveying the surroundings, and observing mental phenomena as sticks in a stream floating by.
 The discomfort is meant to be an object that can be observed and not judged, not avoided.

 The truck is a machine meant to deliver stimuli, some stressful, some relieving.
 The difference between sitting in the Chevy Tree and sitting in a meditation is that the Chevy Tree has real consequences for drastic mindwandering.
-The brakes, for one, are not as good as a modern car.
-The steering feedback is terrible; it takes massive movement of the steering wheel to effect a change in direction.
+The brakes, require 50-80 pounds of force to stop the car and will pull into oncoming traffic when stomped on too violently.
+The steering requires massive movement of the steering wheel to effect a change in direction.
 As such, the traffic must be observed diligently, at all times.
 In this way I see the truck as a shortcut to mindfulness practice; if you care for life and limb, each moment must be attended to–exactly as it should be.
 Find your Chevy Tree.